 You can download the Etoro fee excel calculator.

-Here are the conditions I’ve set for this example.
+The conditions I’ve set for this trading example.

 - The conversion rate from pound to US dollar is just over 82 cents.